HumanCellAtlas/dcp-community/rfcs/text/0000-data-citation-plan.md

   - HCA DCP assigns its own DOIs by becoming a member of the International DOI Foundation (IDF)

 #### DOI Versioning
-Most DOI repositories appear to provide support for versioning (i.e. multiple versions of a single citation available e.g. via a drop-down selection), the ability to store accompanying files in the DOI repository (this would be useful for storing versions of manifest and metadata tsv files, etc.), and the ability to store URL references (useful for linking back to a page in the Data Browser).
+Most open access repositories that provide DOI minting services appear to provide support for versioning (i.e. multiple versions of a single citation available e.g. via a drop-down selection), the ability to store accompanying files in the repository (this would be useful for storing versions of manifest and metadata tsv files, etc.), and the ability to store URL references (useful for linking back to a page in the Data Browser).
-Examining how both Figshare and Zenodo do DOIs, as the group minting DOIs controls everything after the prefix it is possible to have a main DOI which points to the most recent version and then versioned URLs which point to specific versions.
+Examining how both Figshare and Zenodo do DOIs, as the group minting DOIs controls everything after the prefix, it is possible to have a main DOI which points to the most recent version and then versioned URLs which point to specific versions.

 #### Data Browser
 The Data Browser would contain a reference to the base DOI for each project.
 Clicking on the DOI link would redirect the user to the (external) DOI repository where the user could see all the versions of that project and download the associated manifest and metadata.tsv files for a specific version.